MetaQA: Combining Expert Agents for Multi-Skill Question Answering: Appendix

-In Table \ref{table:main_result}, we compare the performance of MetaQA with the baselines and prior works.
-To begin with, our proposal outperforms TWEAC in all datasets except HellaSWAG and SIQA.
-On average, MetaQA achieves an average performance boost of 1.8 with respect to TWEAC, and more importantly, the performance boost is greater than 4 points on HotpotQA, DuoRC, NewsQA, QAMR, and TriviaQA.
+MetaQA outperforms TWEAC in all datasets except HellaSWAG and SIQA, as shown in Table \ref{table:main_result}.
+On average, MetaQA achieves an average performance boost of 2.23 with respect to TWEAC, and more importantly, the performance boost is greater than 4 points on HotpotQA, DuoRC, NewsQA, QAMR, and TriviaQA.
 Particularly, there is an astonishing 6.8 points performance boost on DuoRC.

-This is achieved thanks to the collaboration between the agents established by MetaQA.
-In more detail, while TWEAC only attempts to predict the agent trained on the domain of the input question, we aim to retrieve the best answer prediction, even if it comes from a model trained on a completely different dataset.
-For instance, in DuoRC, our MetaQA selects the in-domain agent only for 43\% of its questions, i.e, most of the questions are assigned to agents that are not trained on DuoRC.
+The reason for these results is that TWEAC only aims to identify the agent trained on the domain of the question while we retrieve the best answer prediction, even if it comes from out-of-domain models.
+For instance, in DuoRC, MetaQA selects the in-domain agent only for 43\% of its questions, i.e., most of the questions are assigned to agents that are not trained on DuoRC.
+In this way, MetaQA establishes a collaboration between agents.